-There are some additional, more narrow -spectrum, materials registered for use against GBM.
-Dipel is one option that has been around for a number of years.
+There are some additional, more narrow-spectrum, materials registered for use against GBM.
+Dipel is an organic option that has been around for a number of years.
 The toxin produced by the Bacillis thuringiensis (Bt) bacteria is specific to Lepidoptera.
-We have found that 2 applications of Dipel per GBM generation, improves efficacy.
+We have found that 2 applications of Bt per GBM generation, improves efficacy.
 Use sufficient water to achieve good coverage of fruit since the larvae must consume the Bt as they enter the berry for it to be effective.
 Good coverage is an issue for all the GBM materials.
-Another selective material from Dow AgroSciences, Delegate [spinotoram], has been effective in our test trials.
+Another selective material from Dow AgroSciences, Delegate, has been effective in our trials.
 The insect growth regulator Intrepid, also from Dow, has an EPA label for use on grapes and is available in Pennsylvania and most other states and has proven quite effective in trials in NY, Michigan and Pennsylvania.
 Intrepid is a selective material active against the larvae and eggs of many species of Lepidoptera including GBM.
 Intrepid has fairly long residual activity and is an excellent choice for the second generation treatment in July as it may provide some control of the overlapping third generation as well.
-Finally several new anthranilic diamide insecticides have been labeled for use on grapes in the last several years (Belt SC, Altacor WG, Voliam Flexi WG, Tourismo SC) with Altacor and Belt now labeled for New York.
+Intrepid is not allowed for use on grapes in NY.
+Finally several new anthranilic diamide insecticides have been labeled for use on grapes in the last several years (Belt SC, Altacor WG, Voliam Flexi WG [chlorantraniliprole + thiamethoxam], Tourismo SC [flubendiamide + buporfezin]).
 These materials are pretty selective for Lepidoptera such as grape berry moth and are reported to have pretty good residual activity.
 Altacor is also labeled for use against Japanese beetle.
 Similar to Intrepid, Delegate, and Bt, they work best when ingested by the first instar (recently hatched) larvae as they try to move into the fruit.
+Note that the diamides are not allowed on Long Island.

 Mating disruption, using large releases of the GBM sex pheromone, is another control option to consider.
 The idea is to prevent mating by artificially releasing so much sex pheromone that males have difficulty locating the real female moths.
 This technique has been around for a number of years and is being used by a small percentage of growers.
 It is probably most effective for intermediate and low risk vineyards or in years where berry moth densities are low.
 However, these are the areas that often times do not require an insecticide application for GBM every year.
 Plastic twist ties impregnated with sex pheromone (Isomate GBM Plus) is the main method for releasing pheromone, but the product is hard to find.
-Dr. Rufus Isaacs at Michigan State University has been working with a new method of application of a sex pheromone called SPAT GBMTM.
+Dr. Rufus Isaacs at Michigan State University has been working with a new method of application of a sex pheromone called SPLAT GBMTM.
 Basically the pheromone is mixed into a wax material that is sprayed on the foliage as small droplets.
 Each droplet acts like a small twist tie, releasing sex pheromone over an extended time period.
 Dr. Isaacs has had some success with this technique and there is a product labeled by EPA.
 It is not yet labeled in New York.